 Master's Degree Curriculum

 Brandeis University’s Master of Science in Project and Program Management is ten courses in length (30 credits total, seven required courses and three electives).
-Courses are ten weeks long and there are three entry points per year.
+Courses are ten weeks long and there are four entry points per year.
 The majority of students enroll in one or two courses per term.

 - RPJM101 Foundations of Project Management